Additional reading from www.astronomynotes.com

 - The planets exist in a region that is the proper distance from the star for that planet (or its moons) to have water remain liquid (that is, not too cold or too hot).

 Because of these two statements, most of the stars that are being searched for life-bearing planets are F, G, K, or M stars.
 O, B, and most A stars live such short lifetimes that we expect that their planets will not be able to develop complex life forms.
 For the lower mass stars with longer lifetimes, astronomers define the habitable zone (or HZ) as the region surrounding the star in which water can remain in its liquid state.
 In the image below, the blue band represents the location of the habitable zone.
-Notice, as expected, that for low mass, cool stars the region is closer to the star, and for higher mass, hotter stars, the region is more distant from the star.
+Notice, as expected, that for low-mass, cool stars the region is closer to the star, and for higher mass, hotter stars, the region is more distant from the star.
 In this particular illustration, the Earth appears to be precisely in the middle of the habitable zone for the Sun.

 Another visualization of the habitable zone is shown below.
 The red region is too warm, the blue region too cool, and the green region is just right for liquid water.
 Because it can be described in this way, sometimes it is referred to as the "Goldilocks Zone," too.

 The size of the habitable zone clearly depends on the luminosity of the star, which determines the equilibrium temperature of the planet.
 However, modern models for the range of the habitable zone take into account more subtle effects, such as the effect of the carbonate-silicate cycle in regulating carbon dioxide in a planet's atmosphere.
 Work on this particular process by Penn State scientists, including Professor James Kasting, has shown that the habitable zone extends farther from a star than originally assumed.
 In the case of the Solar System, the Earth is inside of this revised HZ near its inner edge, and Mars is just outside of the outer edge.
+Our colleague Ravi Kopparapu maintains an up to date visualization of the habitable zone that includes all of the known exoplanets that lie inside their parent's HZ.

 When we studied stellar evolution, you saw the evolutionary tracks for stars in the HR diagram: stars do not maintain the same color and luminosity over their entire lifetimes.
 When the star begins stable hydrogen fusion on the Main Sequence, it will lie in one particular location in the HR diagram, known as the Zero Age Main Sequence, or ZAMS.
 As the star ages, though, it will, in general, cool off a bit and become more luminous.
 As its luminosity changes, the location of its habitable zone will change, too.
 You can define a continuously habitable zone (or CHZ) as the region in which liquid water can exist over the entire Main Sequence lifetime of a star.